Poodles are a great breed, much like every other breed of dog, but they have some of their own unique challenges.

 Make sure to brush with the right technique!
-This video, from professional groomer Terrie, shows a good technique you can use with your fur baby.
+Watch the video below from professional groomer Terri below.
+Terri shows a good technique you can use with your fur baby.

 Finally, give your fur baby the treats and praise s/he deserves!
 Grooming doesn't have to be a stressful time, and the reward makes it all worthwhile.

 Do this every day, every other day, or every few days, depending on how much you have your fur baby's coat groomed and trimmed.

 If his or her hairstyle is thinner and shorter, you don't have to brush him or her as thoroughly or as often.
 If you've left the coat longer and thicker, you'll need to brush more often.

 What Can I Use to Detangle My Poodle’s Hair?

 There are plenty of dog hair detangling products online.

 One huge problem with most (if not all) commercially available conditioners is that they are loaded with parabens and other synthetic and toxic ingredients.
 These lethal ingredients will quickly make it into your pup’s internal organs via dermal absorption causing all sorts of health problems through the life of your pup.
 From mild allergies to cancer.

 Unless you can find a truly organic dog detangling solution, we advise that you make your own.
 And when we say organic, we mean a USDA certified organic solution.